Rajat-Rathaur/readme/README.md

-Life is growth.
-If we stop growing, technically and spiritually, we are as good as dead. | **by Morihei Ueshiba**
+Perfection is not attainable, but if we chase perfection we can catch excellence. | **by Vince Lombardi**